auxiliary/rater/README.md

 # rater
-A rating widget using utf8 glyphs and low dependencies
+A highly customizable rating widget that supports images, utf8 glyphs and other html elements!

 #### Simple usage

+Depends on jQuery

 ```javascript
 // Options